-“This house holds endless opportunity, growth and stability in all areas of our life,” she said.
-“I want my kids to know their mom worked so hard to build them a home.”
+“This house holds endless opportunity, growth, and stability in all areas of our life,” she said.
+“I want my kids to know their mom worked hard to build them a home.”

 Ariell is currently a customer service representative for Barclay’s Bank.
-She is working to be promoted to a Subject Matter Expert in the call center.
-She is grateful for the help and support she has received so far through the homeownership application process.
+She is working to be promoted to Subject Matter Expert in the call center.
+She is grateful for her help and support through the homeownership application process.

 “I can’t believe there are people who want to help me,” she said.
-“I love meeting with everyone who is part of the process-helping families who deserve it and who understand the cost of living.”
+“I love meeting with everyone who is part of the process-helping, families who deserve it and understand the cost of living.”